KTXL: Construction and early years

-The KVUE license remained in force, but when Lucas filed for a renewal in January 1963, another local group filed a competing application for its own channel 40 station under the name Camellia City Telecasters.
+The KVUE license remained in force, but when station president Melvyn Lucas filed for a renewal in January 1963, another local group filed a competing application for its own channel 40 station under the name Camellia City Telecasters.
 Camellia City was owned by Jack Matranga and three other men; Matranga believed that between the existence of the prior channel 40 and forthcoming regulation, there would be enough sets capable of receiving the proposed station.
 Due to a failure to put the station back on the air, the Federal Communications Commission (FCC) dismissed the license renewal application for KVUE in December 1963, but it did not grant the Camellia City Telecasters application until March 1965.
-Though the application was for channel 40, the FCC ordered the station switched to channel 29 in August 1965, only to revert the change the next year.
+Though the application was for channel 40, the FCC ordered the station be switched to channel 29 in August 1965, only to revert the change the next year.

 In December 1967, the FCC authorized Camellia City Telecasters to sell a majority stake to Community Cablecasting Corporation, and KTXL announced its construction plans.
 For studios, the station leased a warehouse at 10th and B streets; the transmitter facility would be at Locke, 1 mi north of the main Sacramento TV station tower at Walnut Grove.
 KTXL began broadcasting on October 26, 1968, with a lineup of children's programs, movies, and sports.
 It also aired NBC and CBS programming not cleared by the local affiliates.
 As the only independent station in the Sacramento market, it aired sports telecasts that in some cases aired on competing stations in the San Francisco area.

 KTXL built a new studio facility on Fruitridge Road in 1969.
 Later that year, 20 percent of the station was sold to the Business Men's Assurance Company (BMA), an insurer based in Kansas City, Missouri.
 Matranga later recalled that BMA was an "angel" at a time when KTXL's finances were "very dismal".
 BMA became the 65-percent owner two years later.

 In its early years, KTXL offered a variety of non-news local programming.
 After two years at Modesto's KLOC-TV, children's host Cap'n Mitch (real name Mitch Agruss) joined the channel 40 lineup in 1968.
-Two years later, Bob Wilkins, who had hosted horror movies at KCRA-TV (channel 3), moved to KTXL to present the Bob Wilkins Horror Show, which ran until 1981.
+Two years later, Bob Wilkins, who had hosted horror movies at KCRA-TV, moved to KTXL to present the Bob Wilkins Horror Show, which ran until 1981.
 Cap'n Mitch remained on the air at channel 40 until January 1984, when the station eased him out of on-air duties out of a belief that it no longer needed a host for children's programming and in response to declining viewership.